 - Invigilated > End of semester exam - (50%)

 - Non-Invigilated > Assignments - (30%)

 Special Assessment Requirements

-to NM year planner.
-Students must complete and submit all items of assessment; 100%
+refer to NM year planner.
+Pass requirements: complete and submit all assessment items;

 Study Period 2

 |Census Date 27-Aug-2020